jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       This restricts the search to constructions not defined in the modules named by the given :n:`qualid` sequence.

-   .. cmdv:: @selector: SearchRewrite @term

-      This specifies the goal on which to search hypothesis (see Section :ref:`invocation-of-tactics`).
-      By default the 1st goal is
-      searched.
-This variant can be combined with other variants presented here.

 .. note::

    .. table:: Search Blacklist @string